StrangeBeeCorp/docs/docs/thehive/user-guides/knowledge-base/create-a-case-page.md

 <!-- md:permission `managePage` -->

-This topic provides step-by-step instructions for creating a [case page](about-case-pages.md) in TheHive.
+Create a [case page](about-case-pages.md) in TheHive to store temporary and case-specific knowledge that's useful during investigations but isn't retained long term.

-Use this procedure to store temporary, case-specific knowledge that’s useful during investigations but isn’t retained long term.
 To preserve information from case pages for the long term, manually copy the content to a [Knowledge Base page](about-knowledge-base.md).

 <h2>Procedure</h2>